-- D43 The Chief Finance Officer will investigate the financial status of tenderers as necessary. - D44 No contract will be entered into unless the Chief Executive, or relevant Deputy Chief Executive is confident of the tenderer's ability to complete the contract. - D45 The Chief Executive, and Deputy Chief Executives will provide the Chief Finance Officer and Legal Services with details of all contracts for entry into the contracts register.
+- D43 The Chief Finance Officer will investigate the financial status of tenderers as necessary. - D44 No contract will be entered into unless the Chief Executive, or relevant Deputy Chief Executive is confident of the tenderer's ability to complete the contract. - D45 The Chief Executive, and Deputy Chief Executives will provide the Chief Finance Officer and the Corporate Procurmeent Manager with details of all contracts for entry into the contracts register.